 How you talk to the group, the quality of your input, and how you engage others within the group are also being assessed.
 Thinking about these points in advance and rehearsing your strategies will help you during the actual assessment.
 JobTestPrep offer group exercise training to help you prepare.

 The NHS interview is a set of short interviews, usually in a 'steeplechase format', in which you will move from one short interview to another in a row.
-However, this time round it is virtual, so the format may change.
-Usually you will be interviewed by six panels overall, as each interview will be on a different topic.
-Every interview will last around 10 minutes.
+The Selection Centre interview will consist of 6 questions each lasting 6 minutes.
+You should expect to be moved on to the next question immediately when the 6 minutes is up.
+The interview is now conducted virtually.

 All stations follow a certain structure, in which interviewers will ask a specific set of questions and may also demand more information through supplementary questions.
 Questions during the interviews can be situational-based, experience-based, or questions about other tasks at the assessment centre.